The GACTC has institutional accreditation through Middle States Association of Secondary Schools

 Financial Aid is available to help meet tuition and other course fees.

 Graduate of an approved high school or G.E.D. equivalent.
 (An official copy of high school transcript and/or GED test scores required).

 Satisfactory completion of pre-admission aptitude test; the GACTC uses the TEAS exam.
 This test is given on an as-needed basis each year in the Practical Nursing Department.
 Scores are valid for a period of 2 years.

 Submission of three confidential references.
 (Forms will be supplied at the time of aptitude testing).
 It is required that the evaluator send the reference directly to the school in an effort to maintain confidentiality.

 Personal interview with faculty member.

-Evidence of good physical, dental and mental health.
-(Determined by pre-admission examination by a physician, dentist, laboratory testing, drug screening and current immunization status).
+Evidence of good physical and mental health.
+(Determined by pre-admission examination by a physician, laboratory testing, drug screening and current immunization status).
 (The student shall be required to perform the essential functions of the employment position.
 Please call the school if more information is needed).